Prof Paul Hibbert

 Awards and recognition

 His research programme has been recognised with six best paper awards and the British Academy of Management's Medal for Knowledge Development.
 His work features in leading international journals.
-He has also been invited to speak on themes such as collaboration, reflexivity and leadership development at UK and international universities such as:
+He has also been invited to speak on themes such as reflexivity, reflexive practice and leadership at many UK and international universities.

 Selected publications